spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/extend-and-customize/product-offer-service-point-subdomain-walkthrough.md

 This extension point provides the ability to filter the Product Offer Service collection before publishing it to storage.

-**\Spryker\Zed\ProductOfferServicePointStorageExtension\Dependency\Plugin\ProductOfferServiceCollectionStorageFilterPluginInterface**

-Example:

-**\Spryker\Zed\MerchantProductOfferStorage\Communication\Plugin\ProductOfferServicePointStorage\MerchantProductOfferServiceStorageFilterPlugin**
+`\Spryker\Zed\ProductOfferServicePointStorageExtension\Dependency\Plugin\ProductOfferServiceCollectionStorageFilterPluginInterface`

-This plugin filters the product offer services collection by active and approved merchants.
+The following example plugin filters the product offer services collection by active and approved merchants:

+`\Spryker\Zed\MerchantProductOfferStorage\Communication\Plugin\ProductOfferServicePointStorage\MerchantProductOfferServiceStorageFilterPlugin`